Forums › Forums › Qu Forums › Qu feature suggestions › feature request: copying source to another channel digitally

-This topic contains 18 replies, has 9 voices, and was last updated by Profile photo of Anonymous 9 years, 4 months ago.
+- This topic has 18 replies, 9 voices, and was last updated 9 years, 12 months ago by Anonymous.

 Mervaka.
 I agree.
 I read all these posts and have to wonder.
 I especially get frustrated at the ones who look at the QU as a full fledged full service digital recording console.
 I spent a fortune for stuff over the years that came no where close to what it does.
 And recording is a lot different than live sound.
 I think AH built it first as a live sound mixer with some recording features.
 Not the other way around.
 I am sure there are those that will disagree.